DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-experience.md

 ---
-title: If you have classroom experience
+title: If you have significant classroom experience
 related_content:
-    Career progression: "/my-story-into-teaching/career-progression"
+    Career progression stories: "/my-story-into-teaching/career-progression"
     Salaries and benefits : "/salaries-and-benefits"
     Online Q&A sessions : "/event-categories/online-q-as"
 ---